BlenderCharacters/4_Animation_Pricipals/README.md

 + In-betweens would be next, however since blender is good at interpolation these are only require in edge cases

 ### Straight Ahead
++ Useful for more organic or random movement
++ Great for movement that lacks a known end position
++

+Staging
+Follow Through
+Overlapping
+Secondary Action
+Exaggeration
+"Solid Drawing"
+Appeal